 Training for Directors, Audit and Supervisory Board Members, and Corporate Officers

-In order to achieve the medium- to long-term vision of the Group and improve sustainable corporate value, we provide opportunities for inside and outside directors, audit and supervisory board members, and corporate officers to participate in in-house training and external courses to maintain the effectiveness of the Board of Directors, deepen understanding of legal compliance such as fair trade, and improve governance functions.
+In order to achieve the medium- to long-term vision of the Group and improve sustainable corporate value, we provide opportunities for inside and outside directors, audit and supervisory board members, and executive officers to participate in in-house training and external courses to maintain the effectiveness of the Board of Directors, deepen understanding of legal compliance such as fair trade, and improve governance functions.

 We provide practical training, including timely lectures on the latest trends, as well as education for gaining knowledge on themes such as the Companies Act, internal control, risk management, compliance, crisis management and business analysis, and financial strategy.
-The status of this training is also reported to the Board of Directors to verify its effect.

 - Duties and responsibilities of directors (based on the Companies Act)